Draegerwerk/SDCcc/README.md

 ### Manipulation API

 The test tool uses *T2IAPI* version `4.2.0`.
 The *T2IAPI* is required for some test cases to put the DUT in a certain state, or to trigger a certain behavior.
-When using SDCcc with automated manipulations, it must be ensured that the same version of *T2IAPI* is used for the test execution by both parties.
+When using the test tool with automated manipulations, it must be ensured that the same version of *T2IAPI* is used for the test execution by both parties.
 It must also be ensured that the device's manipulations are implemented according to the descriptions in the T2IAPI sources.
 Further information can be found in the changelog.